DavidJDallas/DDIANotes/Part2/Chapter7.md

 Snapshot isolation: the transaction sees a consistent, static, snapshot of the database as it existed at the moment the transaction began.

+MVCC is the underlying mechanism that makes snapshot isolation possible and efficient.

 <h4> Serialisability </h4>

 This is the strongest guarantee, but it naturally comes with trade offs (usually speed).